QuentinRa/blog.quentinra.dev/info/php/basic/functions.md

 In ``complex_function``, `&$param2` means that
 param2 is passed by address.
-In most cases you won't use that if you are doing some client-server PHP.
+In most cases, you won't use that if you are doing some client-server PHP.

 <div class="sr"></div>

 **Simple function with return**

-Simply use return keyword.
+Simply use the return keyword.

 ```php
 <?php